How to Clear your AWS CLI Credentials

 # For a profile named admin

-file, whereas the region and output format will be in the config
+aws configure --profile adminThe access and secret access keys will be stored in the credentials file, whereas the region and output format will be in the config file.

 参考资料